 The Tools menu contains different tools for creating and editing the setup objects.
-For details on the individually tools see section 16 Main menu bar features (p.
-289).
+For details on the individually tools see section 16 Ribbon tools (p.
+295).

 2.5 Creating Input Files

 Most data is saved within the MIKE HYDRO file, but some input data is stored in external files.
 Input files will typical consist of time series saved in dfs0 files see section 2.5.1 Create a new dfs0 file (p.
 37) for more details.